|

 SWCPC 311

-Consists of photographs of Texas Technological College (1920), and also
+Consists of photographs of Texas Technological College (1920), and also contains

-M. Neff.
+Pat M. Neff.

-Inez Medlock Morrison was one of the first students to attend Texas Technological College
+Inez Medlock Morrison was one of the first students to attend Texas

-in Lubbock when it opened in 1925.
-She studied botany and served as president of the
+Technological College in Lubbock when it opened in 1925.
+She studied botany and

 Moseley, Janie

-8 b & w photo prints
+8 B/W photo prints

 SWCPC 754 E 1

-This collection consists of preparations for service in Battaan, Philippines during
+This collection consists of preparations for service in Battaan, Philippines

-of service to Bataan Veterans (c.
+for fifty years of service to Bataan Veterans (c.
 1990).

-Mrs. Janie Moseley is a member of the American Ex-Prisoners of War in New Mexico.
-As
+Mrs. Janie Moseley is a member of the American Ex-Prisoners of War in New

-Organization soon after his capture by the Japanese in 1942.
+Bataan Relief Organization soon after his capture by the Japanese in 1942.

 Motley County, Texas

-Photograph collection, 1920-1968
+Photograph Collection, 1920-1968

 8 copy prints